rhulucas/Athlete-Performance-Monitoring-/README.md

 - Packages: `pandas`, `pyspark`, `scipy`, `matplotlib`, `pymongo`

 ## Run
-1. Update MongoDB URI in code.
+1. Update the URI with your own MongoDB Atlas credentials, replacing your_user and your_password.
 2. Run:
    ```bash
    python main.py